Skip to main content

 Even though calm doesn’t always mean easy to train, many pups fit well enough into both categories to be adaptable to a number of lifestyles.
 Still, some are known specifically for their training success, including these eight impressive breeds.

 Although this breed is known for their hardworking attitude, they’re even more well-known for their intelligence.
-The American Kennel Club lists Border Collies as the number one most trainable breed due to their fast-learning, eager-to-please demeanor.
+The AKC lists border collies as the number one most trainable breed due to their fast-learning, eager-to-please demeanor.
 At the end of a hard day’s work, a tired-out border collie can be a calm companion, too.

-Don’t let their size fool you — these gentle giants are sweet, family-oriented creatures who are even prone to shyness, according to the BMDCA.
+Don’t let their size fool you — these gentle giants are sweet, family-oriented creatures who are even prone to shyness.
 Berners can be especially eager to participate in training due to their instinctual desire to work, though you’ll often find them “gentle, easygoing, and tolerant.”

 3. Poodle

-With an appropriately dazzling reputation, Golden Retrievers are one of the most popular family dogs for lots of reasons.
-They are smart, observant, and highly motivated to please their owners — just ask Streak!
-This Golden was the winner of the 2018 AKC National Obedience Championship, proving that this breed can do it all.
+With an appropriately dazzling reputation, golden retrievers are one of the most popular family dogs for lots of reasons.
+They are smart, observant, and highly motivated to please their owners — it’s no wonder why they’re one of the easiest breeds to train.
+Just ask Streak!
+This golden was the winner of the 2018 AKC National Obedience Championship, proving that this breed can do it all.

-Unlike most Terriers who are famously difficult to train, Schnauzers can be more friendly and obedient.
-Still, according to the American Kennel Club, these pups can have the Terriers’ fiery personality too, so remember to keep training short and non-repetitive.
+Unlike most terriers who are famously difficult to train, schnauzers can be more friendly and obedient.
+Still, according to the AKC, these pups can have the terriers’ fiery personality, too, so remember to keep training short and non-repetitive.

 Dog Behavior Consultant Michele Welton praises this breed’s quick reflexes, noting that they are “exceptionally attentive and responsive.”
 The key to successful training is calmness when interacting with this breed, as they can become easily discouraged with harsh corrections.

-These popular family dogs make ideal training companions for many reasons: Otter Tail Kennels sums it up nicely by describing this breed as even-tempered, smart, and highly motivated to retrieve and work.
-Labs can also be incredibly food-motivated, which means you’ll always have a way to entice them (or even trick them) into practice their training.
+These popular family dogs make ideal training companions for many reasons.
+Otter Tail Kennels sums it up nicely by describing this breed as even-tempered, smart, and highly motivated to retrieve and work.
+Labs can also be incredibly food-motivated, which means you’ll always have a way to entice them (or even trick them) into practicing their training.

 Final thoughts on trainable breeds